 About a year ago, I wrote a blog post about Hungryroot that has quickly become one of my most popular posts ever.
 And it goes without saying, it’s for good reason.
-Meal subscriptions are super popular (I’ve tried several myself), and having one that is plant-based and able to take into account various allergies and diet requirements is pretty exciting.
+Food delivery is a super popular option (I’ve tried several myself), and having one that is plant-based and able to take into account various allergies and diet requirements is pretty exciting.
+I’ll talk about this a bit more in a minute, but Hungryroot has really moved beyond meal delivery.
+Hungryroot is unique in that they send healthy, clean-ingredient, nutrient-dense foods that can be enjoyed with other Hungryroot products or combined with foods you have in your fridge.

 When I first tried Hungryroot, something that something that stuck in my craw was their note that all their meals are under 500 calories; why 500 calories!?
 Well, the truth is most of these meals are intended to be altered or have additional elements.
 For example, their Veggie Chili is 200 calories for the entire container—but you should eat it alongside a salad and maybe some crackers.
 They’re not telling anyone to eat just 500 calories for an entire meal.
-This isn’t a main point of the Hungryroot brand anymore and I’m loving their encouragement to modify and add to their meals.
-As well, they’ve recently added proteins available (their salmon dishes are amazing).
+This isn’t a main point of the Hungryroot brand anymore and I’m loving their encouragement to modify and add to the items they offer.
+As well, they’ve recently added proteins available—their smoked salmon is so good!

 Here’s what Hungryroot has to say about their new rebrand: